aurelasakaj-hub/air-quality-sensor-calibration/README.md

 The original measurement data are not included in this repository.

-Some scripts therefore depend on input files and intermediate variables from the original thesis workflow.
+The MATLAB functions therefore document the main processing and calibration workflow rather than reproduce the complete field campaign analysis.

 ## Thesis